 Some of the stories coming out of this place are absolutely terrifying!
 The house has stood for over 100 years and at one time it housed local priests from the area.

-There are also rumours that the priests that were sent here were those who had been accused of sexual abuse and other sins and that at least one of those priests died here in the 1800s.
+There are also rumors that the priests that were sent here were those who had been accused of sexual abuse and other sins and that at least one of those priests died here in the 1800s.

 The current owners have claimed that while it lay empty in the 1980s, it was also used as a venue for illegal dogfights.